 But this life in Christ is only possible when we remain ‘in’ him, covered over by Jesus’ righteousness.
 Our identity as Christ followers then, is only possible when we are ‘in’ Christ – when we continue in faith and obedience to him.

-What Are the Characteristics of Our Identity in Christ?
+The Characteristics of Our New Identity

 What are the terms we can use to identity ourselves?
 Let’s take another look at Ephesians 1:4-8.

-Identity in Christ#1: Chosen
+Identity in Christ #1: Chosen

 Ephesians 1:4 tells us that God chose us even before the creation of the world.
 He thought of us, had us in his heart, and made plans for us even before our creation.